DaveGamble/cJSON/README.md

 make DESTDIR=$pkgdir install
 ```

 CMake supports a lot of different platforms, not only UNIX Makefiles, but only UNIX Makefiles have been tested.
-It works on GNU/Linux and has been confirmed to compile on some versions of macOS, FreeBSD, Cygwin, Solaris and OpenIndiana.
+It works on GNU/Linux and has been confirmed to compile on some versions of macOS, Cygwin, Solaris and OpenIndiana.

 #### Makefile
 If you don't have CMake available, but still have make.
 You can use the makefile to build cJSON: